MvvmCross/MvvmCross/docs/_documentation/tutorials/a-wpf-ui-project.md

 This will open the XAML editor within Visual Studio.

-Just as with the WindowsPhone and WindowsStore, I won't go into much depth at all here about how to use the XAML or do the Windows data-binding.
+Just as with Windows Uwp, I won't go into much depth at all here about how to use the XAML or do the Windows data-binding.
 I'm assuming most readers are already coming from at least a little XAML background.

 Change the root node from: